banner

 David wrote in one of his hymns, “I will praise the LORD, who counsels me; even at night my heart instructs me.
 I have set the LORD always before me.
 Because he is at my right hand, I will not be shaken” (Psalms 16:7, NIV).

 When Israel defeats the Philistines, they take their carved images.
-They do not worship them— David has them burned (1Chronicles 14:12).
-Burning the idols is how he leads Israel with integrity.
+They don’t worship them, however, David has them burned (1Chronicles 14:12).
+This is how he leads Israel with integrity.
 Have we gotten rid of the things we worship?

 David wrote,